Glossary

 Use Case: Providers confirm compliance with Tdap, MMR, and meningococcal guidelines.
 Missing vaccines are administered prior to sports clearance.
 Schools rely on documentation for athlete eligibility.

-Strep Test (Rapid Stp Test)
+Strep Test (Rapid Strep Test)

 Definition: A rapid strep test detects Group A Streptococcus bacteria in throat samples.
 It helps determine whether sore throat symptoms are bacterial or viral.